SMiller53/SMiller53/README.md

 - 👋 Hi, I’m @SMiller53
 - 👀 I’m interested in fullStack development and maybe game development down the line.
-- 🌱 I’m currently learning HTML,CSS,JS, JSON, NodeJS, MongoDB.
+- 🌱 I’m currently learning HTML, CSS, JS, JSON, NodeJS, MongoDB.
 - 💞️ I’m not looking to collaborate.
 - 📫 How to reach me ...IG